 Indian Ocean Dipole (IOD): Neutral.

-Sea surface temperatures (SSTs) across the equatorial Pacific Ocean remain within neutral ENSO boundaries.
-Some atmospheric indicators however, continue to exhibit weak La Nina patterns.
+Sea surface temperatures (SSTs) and atmospheric indicators across the equatorial Pacific Ocean remain within neutral ENSO boundaries.

-Current consensus continues to suggest neutral conditions during the first half of 2017, although remaining on La Nina-side of neutral.
-With a La Nina event unlikely, the current forecast is being driven the Southern Annular Mode (SAM) in the shorter term.
-This continues to exhibit a mostly negative phase.
+Current consensus continues to suggest neutral conditions during the first half of 2017, with a gradual warming into El Nino side of neutral.
+With no large scale climate drivers, the current forecast is being driven the Southern Annular Mode (SAM) and Sea Surface Temperatures (SSTs).
+The SAM continues to exhibit a mostly negative phase.

-Moisture streaming south from the North West Shelf is likely to combine with fronts clipping the southern coasts, bringing average-to-above average rainfall across the northwest, central parts of the country and the southern coasts.
+Models continue to favour a more active North Australian Monsoon over northern WA and the NT, compared to Qld in the shorter term with below average tropical cyclone activity over the Coral Sea.
+Moisture streaming south from the North West Shelf is likely to combine with fronts clipping southern Australia, bringing average-to-above average rainfall across the northwest, central parts of the country and to the southern coasts.

-The seasonal warming of the seas surrounding eastern Australia towards the end of summer could bring increased chances of wetter conditions to the eastern states towards the end of summer/early autumn.
-In the longer term, models are hinting to drier than average conditions returning in mid-autumn and early winter as ENSO values return to neutral values with warming of the equatorial Pacific.
+In the longer term, models are hinting to drier than average conditions for winter and spring as ENSO values return to El Nino side of neutral, with warming of the equatorial Pacific.

 If all the data in a record are ranked from lowest to highest they can then be divided into 100 equal blocks.
 These blocks are known as percentiles.
 The values that fall into the lowest 10% range (from 0 to 10%) are said to be in the first decile, those in the group 10+% to 20% are in the second decile, and so on.
 Those in the group 90+% to the maximum value recorded are in the 10th decile.
 The 50% value is a special one known as the 'median'.
 It is noteworthy since there is the same number of records above and below its value.